SUNY Oneonta

 Link to SUNY Oneonta’s website

-SUNY Oneonta is a public, four-year university in Central New York, enrolling about 5,500 students in a wide variety of bachelor’s degree programs and a number of graduate certificate and degree programs.
-The college is known as both an exemplary residential campus that values inclusion, service and sustainability, and a nurturing community where students grow intellectually, thrive socially and live purposefully.
+SUNY Oneonta is a public, four-year university in Central New York, enrolling about 5,300 students in a variety of bachelor’s degree programs and a number of graduate certificate and degree programs.
+The university is known as an exemplary residential campus that values inclusion, service and sustainability, and a nurturing community where students grow intellectually, thrive socially and live purposefully.

 (see more)

-SUNY Oneonta is a public, four-year university in Central New York, enrolling about 5,500 students in a wide variety of bachelor’s degree programs and a number of graduate certificate and degree programs.
-The college is known as both an exemplary residential campus that values inclusion, service and sustainability, and a nurturing community where students grow intellectually, thrive socially and live purposefully.
+SUNY Oneonta is a public, four-year university in Central New York, enrolling about 5,300 students in a variety of bachelor’s degree programs and a number of graduate certificate and degree programs.
+The university is known as an exemplary residential campus that values inclusion, service and sustainability, and a nurturing community where students grow intellectually, thrive socially and live purposefully.

 student Stories